bobanetwork/boba_legacy/for-developers/node-operators/run-node-docker.md

 # Running a Node with Docker

 This tutorial will walk you through the process of using Docker to run an BOBA Sepolia node, OP Mainnet node and OP Sepolia node.
+You can find all Docker Compose files [here](https://github.com/bobanetwork/v3-anchorage/tree/develop/boba-community).

 ## Prerequisites